ahorod/Clean-Up-Seattle/README.md

 _Angular.js_

-### License

-Copyright (c) 2017 Brian Fan
-The website is licensed under the MIT license.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+### License

+Copyright (c) 2017 Brian Fan, Anna Horodetska, Katie Borel, and Bryan Lin The website is licensed under the MIT license.